Project Play

 Project Play provides opportunities for children to play in the museum’s educational exhibits and enjoy activities based on their age, interests and developmental abilities.
 The Museum serves as a destination for educators and groups looking to meet the Texas Essential Knowledge and Skills curriculum and early learning standards.

-Early Childhood through Second Grade
+Early Childhood through First Grade

 We reserve Mondays for school groups bigger than 15 to come visit during the HEB ISD school year.
 Dates are scheduled on a first-come, first-served basis; it is helpful to have alternate dates in mind when submitting your request.